Alishan Itinerary: How to Simplify This Part of Your Trip

 After passing through the gate and paying the fee, keep walking along the car road (slightly uphill) for five minutes to reach Alishan train station (here on the right).

-You can also access Alishan tourist village (on the left), where there are several restaurants, shops, a large parking lot for cars, and hotels.
+You can also access Alishan tourist village (on the left), where there are several restaurants, shops, large parking lot for cars, hotels, and 7-Eleven.

-If you drive to Alishan, you will drive through this gate and pay the park entrance fee (300 per adult) plus parking fee, then proceed to park in the large parking lot here in the tourist village.
+If you drive to Alishan, you will drive through this gate and pay the park entrance fee (300 per adult) plus parking fee (100), then proceed to park in the large parking lot in the tourist village.

 From the parking lot, you’ll need to walk up a big staircase to reach Alishan train station for taking the train into the park.